frostcone/magmaguy.com/wiki/en/freeminecraftmodels/info.md

 There are two (planned) categories of models.

-- `Static` models are for models that do not move (but can have animations), and serve more like decorations - think something like a tower or a Christmas tree.
+- `Static` models are for models that do not move (but can have animations), and serve more like decorations - think something like a light post or a Christmas tree.
 - `Dynamic` models are for models that behave like Minecraft mobs, that is to say they move around and do various behaviors associated to mobs.
 Think something like custom boss models or adding completely new entity types to Minecraft.